What is a National Board-Certified Health Coach?

 This course also has a heavy emphasis on self-care and self-awareness, which is the core of the health coaching experience.
 The program is offered in a modified distance format with two on-campus intensives.

-The Health Coaching Certificate Program requires a significant amount of out-of-classroom study time and group work.
-In earning your certification in Health Coaching, your educational experience will include:
+The Health Coaching Program requires a significant amount of out-of-classroom study time and group work.
+In earning your certificate in Health Coaching, your educational experience will include:

 - Foundations in Health Coaching